knocklabs/docs/pages/getting-started/example-app.md

 You will need to create:

 1. Email and in-app feed channels
-2. Worklow called "welcome" which must include an email step with a welcome email
+2. Create a workflow in Knock with the key `welcome`.
+It should include an email step for your welcome email template.
-3. Workflow called "new-comment" which includes an Email step and a In-app feed step
-4. Workflow called "new-asset" which includes an Email step an a In-app feed step
+3. Create a workflow in Knock with the key `new-comment`.
+It should include: an in-app feed step and an email step.
+On these steps templates you can use the following variables which will sent as arguments on the trigger call:
+    1. `comment_content`: The content of the created comment.
+    2. `asset_name`: The name of the commented asset.
+    3. `asset_url`: The url of the commented asset.
+    4. `project_name`: The name of the project that the comment asset belongs to.
+4. Create a workflow in Knock with the key `new-asset`.
+It should include: an in-app feed step and an email step.
+On these steps templates you can use the following variables which will sent as arguments on the trigger call:
+    1. `asset_url`: The url of the commented asset.
+    2. `project_name`: The name of the project that the comment asset belongs to.

 The README also covers initial data setup, such as syncing your local users to your Knock account.
 Once this seed data is present and the workflows are created on Knock, you can use the app locally and see trigger Knock workflows to send notifications from the example app.